e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/New Graffoc.md

 tags: []
 ---
 # Article
-New Graffoc is the capital city of [[Updated Journals/[WA] Countries/Barban|Barban]], located in a magical world where the use of magic is highly valued.
+New Graffoc is the capital city of [[Barban|Barban]], located in a magical world where the use of magic is highly valued.
 People without magic, referred to as munds, are often pitied and viewed as inferior.
 The city is ruled by the [[Archmage]] [[Conifer Hythirian]], although most of the power is delegated to various civic guilds, making it a city run by a guild council of sorts.

 Joining a guild is highly encouraged, as those who are not part of a guild are charged more for goods and services and are paid less for their labor.
 This makes the guild system an integral part of life in New Graffoc.
 The various guilds range from wizardry and combat magic to bardic performance and scholarship, catering to a variety of interests and skills.